Wiki · Concept · Last reviewed June 25, 2026

 Model drift matters because initial approval can become stale.
 A system that was valid in one population, time, language, market, or workflow can become unreliable elsewhere.
 In healthcare, finance, employment, education, security, and public administration, drift can concentrate harm on groups that are underrepresented in the original validation set or newly exposed after deployment.

 Drift controls can themselves create risks.
 More monitoring can expand surveillance.
 More retraining can import poisoned or biased data.
 More automation can hide responsibility behind dashboards.
-A serious drift program therefore needs AI Audit Trails, privacy limits, role ownership, and review by people who can stop use.
+A serious drift program therefore needs AI Audit Trails, privacy limits, role ownership, human oversight, and review by people who can stop use.

 Defense Pattern